-A permanent disability rating is an evaluation of a persons level of working ability that is expressed by a percentage.
-A doctor will determine the rating, which is 100% for a total loss, or any lesser figure for partial loss of working ability, after all treatment options have been exhausted.
+A permanent disability rating is an evaluation of a person’s level of working ability that is expressed by a percentage.
+A doctor will determine the rating, which is 100% for a total loss, or any lesser figure for partial loss of working ability after all the treatment options have been exhausted.

-A repetitive stress injury is trauma that occurs over time in workers who repeatedly perform the same action, such as an assembly line worker or typist.
-When the repetitive motion puts too much stress on a particular joint, a stress injury can occur; they are usually characterized by pain and swelling in the affected muscles and tendons.
+A repetitive stress injury is a trauma that occurs over time in workers who repeatedly perform the same action, such as an assembly line worker or typist.
+When the repetitive motion puts too much stress on a particular joint, a stress injury can occur; it is usually characterized by pain and swelling in the affected muscles and tendons.

 Each case is different.
 The full extent of disability must be known before the value of a claim can be estimated, and a claimant must exhaust all medical treatment before receiving a permanent disability rating.